hhu-stups/value-translator/README.md

 ### Future work

-* [ ] Additional validations for relation, function and sequence re-interpretations
+* [ ] Additional validations for relation, function and sequence reinterpretations
 * [ ] Support for ProB/ProB 2.0 Internal AST Representation
 * [ ] Improve the interface for records (extractors, generics)